gbdev/gb-asm-tutorial/src/part3/gameplay.md

 {{#include ../../galactic-armada/src/main/states/gameplay/gameplay-state.asm:update-gameplay-elements}}
 ```

 After all of that, at this point in time, the majority of gameplay is done for this iteration.
-We'll clear any remaining spirtes.
+We'll clear any remaining sprites.
 This is very necessary becaus the number of active sprites changes from frame to frame.
 If there are any visible OAM sprites left onscreen, they will look weird and/or mislead the player.

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/states/gameplay/gameplay-state.asm:update-gameplay-clear-sprites}}
 {{#include ../../galactic-armada/src/main/states/gameplay/gameplay-state.asm:update-gameplay-clear-sprites}}